"Pray then like this: “Our Father in heaven, hallowed be your name." (Matthew 6:9; ESV)

 The Father seeks truthseekers

-Our heavenly Father draws those people to His Son who want to know, understand and honour His true name.
+Our heavenly Father draws people who want to know, understand and honor Him in truth, to His Son.

-Knowing the true name of our God and using it in love is at the heart of our faith.
-Can there be anything more important?
+Knowing the true name of our God and using it in love is part of this – especially if you don´t want to unintentionally address another "God" than our heavenly Father.

 How was the name of God JHWH really pronounced?